Sean Kelly (Irish republican)

 Sean Kelly, (born c.
-1972) is a former Irish republican volunteer in the Belfast Brigade of the Provisional Irish Republican Army (IRA), who was a member of the active service unit which carried out the Shankill Road bombing in 1993.
+1972) is a former Irish volunteer in the Belfast Brigade of the Provisional Irish Republican Army (IRA), who was a member of the active service unit which carried out the Shankill Road bombing in 1993.
 Kelly was convicted of nine counts of murder, but was released in 2000 as part of the Good Friday Agreement.

 Shankill Road bomb

 Kelly was convicted for his part in planting a bomb on the Shankill Road, West Belfast, Northern Ireland, intending to kill Johnny Adair and senior members of the Ulster Defence Association (UDA).
 The bomb exploded prematurely, killing eight Protestant civilians and a member of the UDA.
 An 11-second fuse was meant to detonate the bomb after they had shouted a warning.
 Thomas Begley, a fellow volunteer in the Belfast Brigade, was killed in the botched attack, which left Kelly injured; he lost an eye and has limited use of his left arm.

 Kelly was arrested after being picked up by rescuers searching for survivors in the wreckage.
 Kelly was sentenced to nine terms of life imprisonment at his trial in January 1995.

 The judge at his trial, Lord Justice McDermott, described the bombing as "wanton slaughter" and "one of the worst outrages to beset this province in 25 years of violence".